-- Proving your ROI to clients immediately
+- How to prove your ROI to your accounting clients

-- Email Jackie at firstname.lastname@example.org
+- Email Jackie herself (firstname.lastname@example.org)

 Proving Your ROI To Clients Immediately:

 Bauer calmly asked: “Who do you love working with as a client?
 What do you love doing with them?”

 - Highly valued her services (they love and follow their accountants to the ends of the earth)